raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

        5
 ```

-If we already have an iterator, we don't need `split`: Once you take teh `first` value, the iterator will return the rest of the values automatically.
+If we already have an iterator, we don't need `split`: Once you take the `first` value, the iterator will return the rest of the values automatically.
 But as we see in this example, we might have an expression that provides an iterator, so `split` lets us bind both values at once.

 The inverse of splitting an iterable into `first` and `rest` is to `join` them: